tarikkavaz/Correctify/README.md

 **Features:**

+* **Auto-Updates**: Automatically check for and install updates from GitHub releases
+  * Toggle automatic update checking in Settings
+  * Manual "Check for updates" button
+  * Secure update verification with code signing
+  * Update notifications with release notes
 * **Menubar App**: Lives in your system tray/menubar for instant access
   * Single click on tray icon to show/hide the app
   * No dock icon on macOS (stays in menubar only)
   * Launch at startup option available in Settings